Fede-stack/Mind-the-Time/README.md

-# Mind the Time: A Time-Aware Language Model
+# Time is All You Need: A Time-Aware Language Model